vishandi/tp/docs/UserGuide.md

 * `freeSchedule ti/ 12:00`
 * `freeSchedule ti/ 14:00 da/2022-02-14`

+### Importing a person's schedule: `import`

+Imports a schedule from a file to the person at the specified index.

+Format: `import INDEX pa/FILE_PATH`

+* INDEX refers to the index number shown in the displayed person list.
+The index must be a positive integer 1, 2, …
+* The file's data **must be in json format**, but the file itself may have any extension (eg. .json, .txt etc.)

+Examples:
+`import 1 pa/typicalSchedule.json`

 ### Clearing all entries : `clear`

 Clears all entries from UniGenda.